Curriculum delivery during the pandemic

 Catch up funding, provided by the government, is being used to support work with identified students across all year groups.
 Targeted programmes will be delivered to individuals and small groups of students.
 These programmes will address needs identified through the strategies listed above.
 We have a councillor, Psychotherapist and primary trained literacy & numeracy specialist on site who provide specialist support to students.

-If a child must self-isolate at home, the school will ensure that the student is provided with work each day they are absent.
+If a child is unable to attend school for a long-term period of time, the school will ensure that the student is provided with work each day they are absent.
 This work will be set using Microsoft Teams and students should ensure they have their personal textbooks to hand as these will be referred to by the class teacher.

 Any student who is without ICT provisions during this time will be provided with a chromebook.
 Parents can contact school directly on 01772 795428 to request this.

-Please click the button below for further details regarding our remote education provision during the current school closure (January 2021).
+Please click the button below for further details regarding our remote education provision in the event of school closure or a child unable to attend school.